SohamJana11/Swagger-OpenAPI-Implementation/README.md

 # Swagger-OpenAPI-Implementation
-A Spring Boot Microservice with REST API Documentation using Swagger OpenAPI
+A Spring Boot Microservice with REST API Documentation using Swagger OpenAPI in 4 simple steps.

 ### Step 1: Add Dependency to pom.xml